 Facebook bids to keep data privacy case from EU’s top court

-The case, taken in Ireland by privacy activist Max Schrems, is the latest to question methods used by technology firms.
+The case, taken in Ireland by privacy activist Max Schrems, is the latest to question methods used by technology firms to transfer data outside the EU.

 A lawyer for Ireland’s Data Protection Commissioner, said there was no precedent in Ireland for such an appeal and said such a move would simply delay a question, which is of “huge urgency” for people across the EU.

-The case was taken in Ireland, the location of Facebook’s headquarters for most of its markets outside the United States.
+The case was taken in Ireland, the location of Facebook’s headquarters for most of its markets outside the US.

 The judge earlier said the case raised well-founded concerns that there was an absence of an effective remedy in US law compatible with EU legal requirements.
 She did not indicate when a decision would be made on whether to allow a referral to the Supreme Court. – Reuters